shivam091/unit_measurements/units.md

 **Notes:**
 1. Unit names suffixed with `*` support all [SI prefixes](README.md#si-units-support).

-Below are the units which are bundled in the unit_measurements.
+2. Primitive unit of the unit group is in _emphasis typeface_.

 ## 1. Length/Distance